 In another study, the effect of constant light, constant darkness, light/darkness alternating, and constant UV on A. dauci and A. alternata isolates (Perviz & Trkulja, 2023).
-In the study, colony diameters were measured on the 3rd, 5th, 7th, and 10th day of culture, and no light treatments affected colony diameter in the isolates of the two species.
+In this study, the colony diameters were measured on the 3rd, 5th, 7th, and 10th day of culture, and no light treatments affected colony diameter in the isolates of the two species.
 Besides constant UV, no lighting regime affected average daily increment.
 The constant light and dark conditions were statistically not different, reaching 85 mm in all treated A. alternata isolates on the 10th day.
 In the same study, sporulation was slightly more under constant light than constant dark.
 In addition, A. alternata sporulated in all light conditions at varying rates depending on the isolates.
 This study also showed more sporulation, but this is also not statistically different.

-Microscopic observations of the conidiospores of A. alternata under both constant light and darkness are shown in Fig. 3, and Fig. 4.
+The microscopic observations of A. alternata conidiospores under both the constant light and darkness are shown in Fig. 3, and Fig. 4.
 The morphology of the spores was consistent across both conditions, exhibiting typical elliptical and septate conidia characteristic of the species.
 No significant morphological alterations were observed between treatments, indicating that light did not influence spore structure under in vitro conditions.

 Yusef & Allam (1967) have found that no stimulatory response to light on the growth of Myrothecium verrucaria, Pestalotia gracilis, and Pleurotus ostreatus.
-A study (Cotty & Misaghi, 1985) on A. tagetica showed that fungus growth is inhibited by both continuous and alternating light.
-In the study, the pathogen sporulated only in one of the tested media (modified V-8 media) under alternating light.
+A study was carried out by (Cotty & Misaghi, 1985) on A. tagetica revealed that the fungus growth is inhibited by both the continuous and alternating light.
+Currently, the studying of the pathogen sporulated only in the one of the tested media (modified V-8 media) under alternating light.
 In addition, more lesions were observed in the dark in the in vivo study.
 Still, in this study, the alternating light and in vivo studies were not applied, and sporulation occurred in both (light and dark) conditions under PDA.
 This difference may be related to the pathogens tested.

 Table 1.
 The colony diameter of A. alternata from strawberry at the light or the dark conditions